View Anthony Jakubowski's Obituary on kenoshanews.com and share memories

-Anthony " Tony" Jon Jakubowski, age 53 a resident of Oak Creek, died unexpectedly at his residence on Wednesday July 10th, 2019.
+Anthony " Tony" Jakubowski, 53, a resident of Oak Creek, died unexpectedly of natural causes at his residence on Wednesday July 10, 2019.

+He was born in Racine Wis. on April 25, 1966, to Steve and Nance (Chambers) Jakubowski.

+He was educated in the schools of Kenosha having attended Grant Elementary and graduating from Bradford High School.

 A complete obituary will appear in the Sunday edition of the paper.